pbklink/motif-core/etc/motif-core.api.md

 // Warning: (ae-missing-release-tag) "FeedTableRecordDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export interface FeedTableRecordDefinition extends RecordTableRecordDefinition<Feed> {
+export interface FeedTableRecordDefinition extends KeyedCorrectnessTableRecordDefinition<Feed> {
     // (undocumented)
     readonly typeId: TableRecordDefinition.TypeId.Feed;
 }